Caraveo/Photon/README.md

 - **Local AI**: Run MLX or Ollama on your machine—privacy-first
 - **Cloud AI**: OpenAI and Mistral support for when you need more power
-- **Smart Responses**: AI answers appear as elegant cards with relevant URLs
+- **Beautiful Notifications**: AI responses appear as elegant, dismissible bubbles in the top-right corner
+- **Markdown Rendering**: Responses are beautifully formatted with proper spacing, headings, lists, and code blocks
+- **Real-Time Reasoning**: See AI thinking process for MLX models with reasoning sections
+- **Expandable View**: Click any notification bubble to expand to full mode
 - **Zero Friction**: AI works in the background, never interrupting your flow

 **Setup**: `File → Settings` (or `CMD+,`) → Choose your AI provider → Connect